ephox-dayne/tinymce-docs/api-release-notes/new-features.md

 ### Context Menu

 The contextMenu can provide a simple list of clickable commands, or offer an in-menu form.
 This makes very simple attribute modification possible.
 Tiny 5.0 offers the contextMenu Plugin that is designed for web applications in need of menus on a possibly large amount of objects.
 Now, a single menu is defined that can be used by multiple objects and a contextMenu doesn't need to bind itself to triggering objects.
-This allows injecting and removing triggers without having to re-initialize or update contextMenu.
+This allows injecting and removing triggers without having to re-initialize or update contextMenu. context menu release notes
+- the context menu is no longer a plugin, it is part of the core and always enabled
+- plugins can now register context menu sections
+- editor `contextmenu` configuration can include menu items as before, but now also plugin menu sections
+- e.g. the default context menu config is now `link image editimage table spelling` which are all plugin references

 ### Context Toolbars